JakeSchmitz/TuftsHack/README.md

 API).
 Right now this code block only works on roughly 3/4 of links, so improving this chunk of code is one of the priorities moving forward.

+Another place to go from here is to add the principle image for the article to the top of the summary.
+I've written the code to get the url that the image is at but I'm having a little trouble interpretting it as anything but plain html right now.